Get Matched With Humanities and Art Programs

 Musician

 They say that anyone can be a musician, but unless you want to play dive bars and hope to make it big, you might need a little more than that.
-If you want to be a professional musician, you will likely need an education and a lot of practice - some talent would also help.
+If you want to be a professional musician, you will likely need a lot of practice - some talent would also help.
+Professional musicians often begin their careers at an early age; others start playing, singing, or conducting in high school.
+There are many opportunities for musicians nowadays; you can play with a band, an orchestra, or even perform solo.
+And, it’s never too late to start taking lessons.

-There are many doors open to professional musicians, from paying yourself to record in a studio tor performing on stage.
+There are many doors open to professional musicians, from paying yourself to record in a studio or performing on stage.
 If you are looking to pursue a career as a musician, you should consider studying at a conservatory where you will receive specialized training.
 The most important thing for aspiring musicians is to practice every chance you get.
 Remember, practice makes perfect.
 If you would like to become a composer or music director, it will be necessary to get a bachelor’s degree in music performance or music theory.

 Radio Broadcaster